Women in ancient Egypt: Women in ancient Egyptian literature

 Fayum mummy portrait, circa 100-200 CE, Louvre Museum, Paris.

 Literature of ancient Egypt did include depictions of women as frivolous, capricious, and untrustworthy.
 However, women benefitted from a status that has been described as rare in the civilizations of the time.

+The ancient pharaoh Hatshepsut was regarded as a female in literature through pronouns, yet maintained authority due to her masculine representation in both literature and art; depicting her as a powerful leader and fierce warrior.

 While the painters and sculptors gave to women a serene image as part of a happy family, writers sometimes portrayed women as being the origin of misfortune and guilty of sins.